Rabia sign: Sit-in dispersal

 On August 14, the Egyptian National Police dispersed the sit-in in Rabaa and a smaller one in Nahda.
 Initially, the Interior Ministry had intended to peacefully evacuate the protesters with little to no force.
 However, the dispersal resulted in violent clashes, which led to deaths among both sides.

 Al-Masry Al-Youm alleged that the protesters at Rabaa owned dangerous weapons.

 On the other hand, Human Rights Watch claimed that only firearms were observed, rather rarely, and that the protesters were ″overwhelmingly peaceful to be attacked in such a disproportionate and premeditated lethal way."

 The official death toll, according to the Egyptian Health Ministry, was 638 deaths, of which 595 were protesters, and 3,994 injured, in addition to 43 police officers dead.
 However, the Muslim Brotherhood, along with affiliated organizations, such as the Anti-Coup Alliance and the National Coalition for Supporting Legitimacy claimed that 2,600 protesters were killed.
 In the wake of the dispersal, violence occurred across Egypt, as retaliation against the security forces who dispersed the sit-ins.
 Furthermore, many corpses remained unidentified as they bore gunshot wounds and were charred beyond recognition.

 In the 2014 report, Human Rights Watch said at least 1,150 demonstrators were killed in the dispersal, which, the organization said, probably amounts to "crimes against humanity."

 Appearance of the sign

 Rabia sign in a protest march, August 23, 2013.

 After the sit-ins dispersal, the Rabaa sign emerged widely in social media and protest marches in Egypt.
-Various reports place its origin in Turkey, not Egypt, and later performed by the Turkish president Recep Tayyip Erdoğan But the sign stemmed from the "Rabaa Al-Adawiya" Mosque, located in Cairo, Nasr City.
+Various reports place its origin in Turkey, not Egypt, and later performed by the Turkish president Recep Tayyip Erdoğan But the sign stemmed from the "Rabaa Al-Adawiya" Mosque, located in Nasr City, Cairo.
 Rabaa (رابعة) is the Arabic word for "the 4th" which is believed to have influenced the 4 fingered raising gesture.
 The Rabaa Al-Adawiya Mosque and its surrounding streets, is where the Muslim Brotherhood members were protesting against the removal of the then Egyptian President Morsi, before they were violently removed by the Egyptian military.